Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Transformers can implement gradient descent in function space.

 We note a few caveats of Proposition \ref{p:matching_h_k_optimality}: \begin{enumerate} \item The result guarantees optimality of $\th = \K$ in the limit of $\ell \to \infty$.
-For finite $\ell$, it is unclear whether there exists a better choice of $\th$ (e.g. one that implements a more iteration-efficient algorithm). \item The construction in Proposition \ref{p:rkhs_descent_transformer_construction} sets the top-left $d\times d$ block of $V_\ell$ to $0$ (i.e. $A_\ell=0$).
+For finite $\ell$, there may exist a better choice of $\th$ that implements a more iteration-efficient algorithm.
+For example, see discussion of Figure \ref{f:h_match_k_against_layer_b}. \item The construction in Proposition \ref{p:rkhs_descent_transformer_construction} sets the top-left $d\times d$ block of $V_\ell$ to $0$ (i.e. $A_\ell=0$).
 In practice, as see in Theorem \ref{t:informal_master_full} and Figure \ref{f:theorem_full}, $A_\ell$ is often a non-zero multiple of $I_{d\times d}$.
 For this reason, a choice of $\th$ that differs from $\K$ may nonetheless recover the Bayes estimator. \end{enumerate}